Managing BAS and GST

 - Another one: you get an invoice for some milk for the business.
 It is a tax invoice, but the amount of GST on it is zero.
 This would be coded FRE – one of the rules about GST transactions is that all unprocessed food is GST free (I wonder if the hens agree that they haven’t processed it?)
 Another rule to know is that medical supplies and services are FRE, as are educational services.

 - What about this?
 You get an invoice for your car registration, but GST is not 1/11th of the amount owing.
 This is because there is stamp duty on the transaction – duty, levy, rates…all just different words for taxes.
-You would split the transaction into 2 lines, and put GST on one line and N-T on the one with the stamp duty.
+You would split the transaction into two lines, and put GST on one line and N-T on the one with the stamp duty.